Statement on Past Acquisitions

 Posted In: Press Releases

-Washington, March 26, 2020 – Museum of the Bible’s Chairman of the Board, Steve Green, makes the following statement on past acquisitions:
+Washington, D.C., March 26, 2020 – Museum of the Bible’s Chairman of the Board, Steve Green, makes the following statement on past acquisitions:

 In 2009, when I began acquiring biblical manuscripts and artifacts for what would ultimately form the collection at Museum of the Bible, I knew little about the world of collecting.
 It is well known that I trusted the wrong people to guide me, and unwittingly dealt with unscrupulous dealers in those early years.
 One area where I fell short was not appreciating the importance of the provenance of the items I purchased.

 When I purchased items in those early years, dealers would make representations about an item’s provenance, which the consultants I employed would say was sufficient.
 As I came to understand taking a dealer at his or her word was not good enough, I cut ties with those consultants.
 When I engaged with new advisors, I acquired a better understanding of the importance of verifying provenance and we developed a rigorous acquisitions policy that would help avoid repeating those early mistakes.

 For the past several years, the many dedicated curators at Museum of the Bible have quietly and painstakingly researched the provenance of the many thousands of items in the collection.
 That work continues.